Thursday, June 23, 2022

 We poured the icing onto the brownies perhaps a bit early.
 It puddled right into the center of them.
 We had to spend a minute or so pushing the icing back onto the edges with a spoon before it suddenly set.
 And once this icing sets, it shall not be moved.
 We tried to pour a bit of excess from the pot onto the brownies, and it refused to spread from where it landed.

 This icing may require a few practice attempts to get it right.
-But when you do, it's like you coated the cake in caramel fudge.
+But when you succeed, it's like you coated the cake in caramel fudge.
 We definitely recommend both the icing and the cake, either separately or together.
 In closing, I have to share this short article from the same newspaper page.

 SMOKE FILLS HOUSE BUT ONLY HAT BURNS.
 A house full of smoke and the smouldering remains of a hat were found by firemen when they arrived at the home of H. C. Kennedy, 4518 Washburn Avenue, yesterday afternoon.
 The hat, they were told, had been washed in gasoline and placed in an oven to dry.
 Heat from the oven ignited the headgear.
 The only loss was the hat.